endojs/endo/packages/ses/README.md

 - `record` must be a `StaticModuleRecord`,
 - `compartment` is optional, to be specified if the alias transits to a different compartment, and
-- `module` is the full module specifier of the module in its compartment.
+- `specifier` is the full module specifier of the module in its compartment.
   This defaults to the request specifier, which is only useful if the compartment is different.